Boavizta/boaviztapi/docs/docs/Explanations/components/power_supply.md

 ## Usage impact

 Only power consumption is implemented.
-This shouldn't be used since the electricity consume by a power supply is consume on behalf of other components.
+This shouldn't be used in moste cases since the electricity consume by a power supply is consume on behalf of other components.